 Spina bifida is a condition affecting a person’s spine.
 It is usually apparent at birth and can affect different areas of the spine.
 Symptoms vary from person to person, the severity depending on what part of the spine is affected and whether the spinal cord and nerves are affected.

 Living with spina bifida is different for everyone.
 Some people may have mild symptoms that have minimal impact on their day to day life.
-Others may experience more severe symptoms such as limited mobility, weakness, osteoporosis and sleep apnea.
+Others may experience more severe symptoms such as limited mobility, weakness, osteoporosis and sleep apnoea.

 Can you work with spina bifida?